3mdeb/news-and-ideas/blog/content/post/2020-10-13-xen-implementation-for-trenchboot.md

     msr_content &= ~K8_VMCR_R_INIT;
     wrmsrl(MSR_K8_VM_CR, msr_content);
 ```
-Before, this bit was reset by LZ, but now it is reset in `alternative.c`,
+Before, this bit was reset by LZ, but now it is reset in the `alternative.c`,
 right after setting GIF.
 The exact place if the reset could be moved, but it will
 remain in Xen.